 Jason Mitchell, MD

-Chief Medical and Clinical Transformation Officer
+Chief Medical and Clinical Transformation Officer, Presbyterian Healthcare Services

-Jason Mitchell, MD is the Chief Medical and Clinical Transformation Officer for Presbyterian Healthcare Services.
-Dr. Mitchell joined the organization in 2006 and has been in his current role since November 2014 focusing on redesigning clinical practice at the system level.
+Dr. Mitchell joined the organization in 2006.
+He has been in his current role since November 2014, focusing on redesigning clinical practice at the system level.
 He is transforming the traditional role of a chief medical officer to better serve clinicians and patients during this time of rapid healthcare change.

-Dr. Mitchell is a member of the Institute for Healthcare Improvement Leadership Alliance, The Health Management Academy, Healthcare Information and Management Systems Society, the Greater Albuquerque Medical Society and the American Academy of Family Physicians.
+Dr. Mitchell is a member of the Institute for Healthcare Improvement Leadership Alliance, Health Management Academy, Healthcare Information and Management Systems Society, the Greater Albuquerque Medical Society and the American Academy of Family Physicians.

 Senior Vice President and Chief Strategy Officer

-Todd Sandman has been with Presbyterian Healthcare Services since 2001 and currently oversees the organization's strategy, business planning, marketing, communications, public relations, and public policy advocacy.
+Todd Sandman has been with Presbyterian Healthcare Services since 2001 and currently oversees the organization's strategy, business planning, marketing, communications, public relations and public policy advocacy.

 Before joining Presbyterian, Mr. Sandman worked on Capitol Hill in Washington, D.C. from 1993-1998.
 He was a deputy press secretary for a U.S. senator, press secretary for a U.S. congressman, and worked on federal political campaigns.
 In 1998, Mr. Sandman moved to New Mexico, where he first began working in healthcare.